namlgiang/GNEditor/README.md

 CONFIGURABLE VARIABLES

  - editMode                 : Enable/disable edit mode
- - uploadPath               : Path of files after upload
+ - uploadPath               : Path of files after upload.
+Change this corresponding to the logic in post_file.php

 FUNCTIONS